 A Comprehensive Guide to Assistive Technology Evaluation

 The CPIR is committed to making sure that technology is accessible to everyone.
 In accordance with Section 508 of the Rehabilitation Act, we have worked hard to make our website as accessible as possible.
 Special education technology requires not only technological innovation, but also effective integration, which necessitates comprehensive and systematic evaluation elements.
-Assistive technology is a tool that helps students benefit from the general education curriculum and access extracurricular activities in various settings.

 This checklist is designed to help IEP teams consider the needs of students with disabilities in terms of assistive technology.
 The systematic use of conceptual and pragmatic frameworks provides schools, parents, and assistive technology specialists with opportunities to achieve coherence and accountability in evaluations.
 After analyzing the results, an action plan should be developed and incorporated into the IEP as consideration documentation for the assistive technology that will be used to meet the appropriate educational needs of the student in the LRE.
 The IEP team must determine if a particular child needs an assistive technology device or service and, if so, the nature and scope that will be provided.